beneslami/Computer-Architecture/week3-ILP/README.md

 ## Tomasulo
 Another approach for dynamic scheduling is introduced in IBM 360 in 1966 which is based on the concept of dynamic register renaming.
 Features of Tomasulo are as follows:
 1. Control and buffers are distributed with function units(FU), in contrast with the Scoreboard with has a centralized hazard detector.
-2. Registers in instructions are replaced by values or pointers to reservation station(RS), called Register Renamting.
+2. Registers in instructions are replaced by values or pointers to reservation station(RS), called Register Renaming.
   -  Renaming all destination Registers
   - Avoids WAR, WAW hazards.
   - More RS than registers, so can do optimizations, but compiler is not able to.